sharmavijay86/k8s-prod/cert-manager.md

-## NFS dynamic storage provisioner for kubernetes
+## Automatic certificate provisioner for kubernetes

 Apply manifest from jetstack